KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + devtool cannot detect native libraries in module dependencies.
 Consequently, you must manually add packages to your recipe.

-+ While deploying NPM packages, `devtool` cannot determine which dependent packages are missing on the target (e.g. the node runtime nodejs).
++ While deploying NPM packages, `devtool` cannot determine which dependent packages are missing on the target (例如 the node runtime nodejs).
 Consequently, you need to find out what files are missing and be sure they are on the target.

 + Although you might not need NPM to run your node package, it is useful to have NPM on your target.
 The NPM package name is nodejs-npm.